Richard Eddy (clergyman): Biography

-The pastorates of Eddy were at Rome, Buffalo, ad Canton, New York, where he was during the Civil War; Philadelphia, where for a time he was Librarian of the Pennsylvania Historical Society; Franklin, Massachusetts, and Gloucester, Massachusetts where, as pastor of the church which welcomed in 1870 the Centennial Convention, he received high regard as an organizer and executive; Akron, Ohio, and Melrose, Massachusetts.
-He supplied in late years for longer or shorter periods, but wherever he was, he was more than an ordinary "supply".
-Through his pastoral services, he proved himself a pastor for the aged and youthful alike, and ever the cordial and warm friend to those desiring education.
-His last residence as pastor was at Chatham, Massachusetts, where he continued until health failed him.
+Eddy held pastorates in Rome, Buffalo, ad Canton, New York (where he served during the Civil War); Philadelphia, where he also served as librarian of the Pennsylvania Historical Society; Franklin, Massachusetts, and Gloucester, Massachusetts where, as pastor of the church which welcomed in 1870 the Centennial Convention, he received high regard as an organizer and executive; Akron, Ohio, and Melrose, Massachusetts.
+Later in his career, he served in interim or supply positions.
+His final pastoral residence was in Chatham, Massachusetts, where he remained until his retirement due to illness.